Meet our client

 How we did it

 Retail research leader Nielsen provides detailed market research data on various industries to a worldwide client base.
 For the FMCG industry, the company calculates each product’s market share from its shelf presence.
 It supplements this information with detailed data such as product ingredients, allergens, and barcodes.
+To streamline the process of gathering data, Nielsen looked for a customized AI-powered system.

 The delivered system is based on deep neural networks that process the original, unedited image of the product taken from the shelf.
 Then the system is trained to recognize a frame with the ingredients by spotting relevant words and commas by Region Proposal Network that points “where to look”.